danilop/yas3fs/README.md

                            default is 32)
-      --download-num N     number of parallel downloads (default is 4) --prefetch-num N     number of parallel prefetching downloads (default is 2) --buffer-size N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
+      --download-num N     number of parallel downloads (default is 4) --prefetch-num N     number of parallel prefetching downloads (default is 2) --st-blksize N       st_blksize to return to getattr() callers in bytes, optional --buffer-size N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
       --buffer-prefetch N  number of buffers to prefetch (default is 0)